Vyogami/dotfiles/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Unlicense.
 See the [LICENSE](LICENSE) file for more information.